© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cross on Croes Lwyd Farm is a scheduled monument protected by Cadw under reference MM156.
 View the official record →

-Cross on Croes Lwyd Farm is a early medieval stone cross located in Wales and designated as a scheduled ancient monument under Cadw reference MM156.
+Cross on Croes Lwyd Farm is an early medieval stone cross located in Wales and recorded under Cadw's Scheduled Ancient Monument designation MM156.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM156.

 Cross on Croes Lwyd Farm dates from the early medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cross on Croes Lwyd Farm is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM156.